 To make a payment over the phone, you have to call ConrnerStone over the phone and inform them that you want to make a payment.
 This facility is available from Monday through Friday during CornerStone's regular working hours.

-When you opt for paying through the phone, you are able to schedule your payments up to a period of 60 days in advance.
-Your payments can be deducted from your account within a period of 1-2 days from when you make the call.
+When you opt for paying through the phone, you can schedule your payments up to 60 days in advance.
+Your payments can be deducted from your account within 1-2 days from when you make the call.

 Here, you can also pay through the slowest method being the traditional mail.
 CornerStone recommends that you mail in your check at least 5-7 days before your due date to make sure the payment is received on time.

-You are also suggested to write down your account number when you send in the mail in order to make it easier and faster for them to apply the funds without any mistake.
+You are also suggested to write down your account number when you send in the mail to make it easier and faster for them to apply the funds without any mistake.

 Other payment methods